M.S. Admissions Frequently Asked Questions

 - Your transcripts have not yet been manually entered into your checklist by dept admin.
 Please realize that if you only recently submitted your application, we have not yet had time to enter your transcripts as received in your checklist.
 With the volume of mail received, please allow minimum of two weeks after the application deadline for checklists to be updated.

-Deferrals are not automatic; requests are reviewed on a case-by-case basis.
+Deferrals are not granted automatically; requests are reviewed on a case-by-case basis.

 Requests are never granted for more than one year.